junxit/us-congress-bills-111/metadata.md

 - 2010-03-25 — Introduced in Senate
 - 2010-03-25 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S2129-2130)
+- 2010-05-25 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2010-05-25 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment and with a preamble.
+Without written report.
+- 2010-05-25 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment and with a preamble.
+Without written report.
+- 2010-05-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 408.